Ergonomic Home Design: the New Standard of Luxury Living

 When we begin each project, our goal in taking a trauma-informed approach to home design and decorating includes finding ways to reduce sensory overstimulation.
 Sensory triggers can be hugely disturbing for neurodivergent people (particularly those on the autism spectrum), as well as people with chronic migraines, Post Traumatic Stress Disorder, Alzheimer's, and other chemical or sensory sensitivities (5).
 Spaces designed with inclusion in mind for neurodivergence and disability will create an environment that feels safe for all users along various spectrums of need.
 However, even neurotypical people can experience stress from sensory overstimulation, impacting their health and emotional resilience (6).
 We address this need in home design by creating varied paths to shelter from intrusive sounds, odors, and light.
 In addition, we empower our clients to limit and customize their exposure to sensory stimuli (7).
 One way to achieve this is to create smaller sensory retreats within the home, balancing the calming quality of openness with the comforting sense of being enveloped.
 We use color psychology, textures, and other sensory elements to comfort our clients.
 Some of this may overlap with general design knowledge of what is considered calming, and some may be specific to each client's taste and sense of comfort.

-A bright living room features interior design by Sarah Barnard, a festive orange rug in a flatweave style, a blue sofa and a vintage chair.
+Design for stress, design for anxiety, design for PTSD in a bright living room features interior design by Sarah Barnard, a festive orange rug in a flatweave style, a blue sofa and a vintage chair.

 Painting by Kevin Moore